Is the Roma Pass worth it? A comparison to other Rome city passes

 A definite option for those who want the benefits of the Roma Pass combined with admission to the Vatican Museums with Sistine Chapel.

 - Admission to the Vatican Museums (with Sistine Chapel).
 While entering St Peter’s Basilica is free, you do receive a free audio guide to download for your visit.

 - Entry to your choice of 2 out of 7 top Rome attractions.
-They are the Colosseum, Roman Forum and Palatine Hill, Capitoline Museums, Borghese Gallery, National Museum, Castel Sant'Angelo, and Carcer Tullianum.
+They are the Colosseum, Roman Forum and Palatine Hill, Capitoline Museums, Borghese Gallery (no more free entrance for Borghese Gallery in 2023), National Museum, Castel Sant'Angelo, and Carcer Tullianum.

 - Priority access to the Vatican Museums, St Peter’s Basilica and the Colosseum, greatly reducing waiting times.

 - A hop-on-hop-off Rome bus tour ticket for 3 days.

 - A detailed guidebook to help with your planning.